 The planet is going through its resources at a faster rate than ever before.
-Doing whatever we can do help shouldn’t be considered little at all.
+Doing whatever we can to help shouldn’t be considered little at all.
 Every step you take helps in saving the planet for future generations.
-Saving paper, water, electricity and other resources will help preserve our earth for a brighter tomorrow!
+Saving paper, water, electricity, and other resources will help preserve our earth for a brighter tomorrow!

 Thank you for taking some time to read this article.
 Feel free to leave your thoughts and comments in the section below.